Statistics

 In Spring 2006, Langley appeared in Life Imitates Art at the Camden People's Theatre.
 In 2006, he was seen in a production of A Taste of Honey which toured the UK extensively and played a short run at the Richmond Theatre.

-Chris Chibnall will be 54 - 63 credits, including Writer for The Hungry Earth / Cold Blood
+Chris Chibnall was 54 - 63 credits, including Writer for The Hungry Earth / Cold Blood

 Chris Chibnall is a British playwright, television writer and producer.